 As well as having something attractive and colourful to look out over, current garden trends also show that people really want to spend quality time outdoors.
 Heading into 2024 there will be in increased focus on creating spaces defined by playfulness, positivity and togetherness.
 Seating areas, pergolas, outdoor kitchens, fire pits, and floor-like laying patterns are all must-haves for 2024.
 This mood-lifting direction is focused on creating landscapes that are energising and vibrant, self-expressive and lively.

 People lucky enough to have larger outdoor spaces are choosing to create different zones within their gardens.
 They have different features, such as open-air cooking and eating areas and specific spaces for children to play in.
-Our Marshalls Registered Installers tell us that garden zones were a rising trend in 2022, and we expect that to continue.
+Our Marshalls Registered Installers tell us that garden zones were a rising trend in 2023, and we expect that to continue.
 But, even if you haven’t got a huge space and are looking for design ideas for small gardens, you can do plenty.
-Below we share a mix of gardens that have all brought popular features into their spaces, including smaller gardens with fire pits and outdoor kitchens.

 Created by Signature Landscapes, this small outdoor kitchen fits neatly into the corner of the garden and looks great close to a swinging outdoor chair